 iPhone X vs Samsung Galaxy Note 8: Clash of the flagships

-The iPhone X, which was announced at Apple's 12 Sept press event and will become available for pre-order on 27 October, is Apple's latest flagship smartphone, with a radical redesign and high-end specs.
+The iPhone X is Apple's flagship smartphone, with a radical redesign and high-end specs.
 But how does it compare to its rivals?

-In this comparison we put the iPhone X and Samsung's Galaxy Note 8 head to head, looking at their design, features, tech specs and features.
-We'll help you decide whether to buy the Note 8 now, or wait a month for the X.
+In this comparison we put the iPhone X and Samsung's Galaxy Note 8 head to head, looking at their design, features, tech specs and value for money.
+We'll help you decide whether to buy the Note 8 or the X.

 Design & build quality

 The iPhone X is a bold and striking design, something that stands out even more because Apple has been so visually conservative with its smartphones in recent years.
 The iPhones 6, 6s, 7 and 8 are largely the same, in terms of exterior design; the X is very different.